textext/textext/README.md

 *Note: There are more sophisticated instructions, including pictures in the docs directory of this repository:  [Readme.pdf](docs/Readme.pdf) or [Readme.html](docs/README.html)*

 ## Features
-- Typesetting of beautiful equations using LaTeX which are placed as svg objects in your document.
+- Typesetting of beautiful equations using LaTeX which are placed as SVG objects in your document.
-- LaTeX equation objects can be re-edit later (in contrast to the built in LaTeX-tool).
+- LaTeX equation objects can be edited later (in contrast to the built in LaTeX-tool).
 - Free scaling and coloring of the objects possible.
-- Usage of user defined preamble files (e.g. to include special packages etc.).
+- Usage of user defined preamble files (e.g., to include special packages, etc.).

 ## Prerequisites

-- A LaTeX distribution (e.g. TeX Live (Linux, Windows, MaxOS) or MiKTeX (Windows only)) has to be installed, especially `pdflatex` is needed.
+- A LaTeX distribution (e.g., TeX Live [Linux, Windows, MaxOS] or MiKTeX [Windows only]) has to be installed, especially `pdflatex` is needed.
-- You need the 32bit version of Inkscape, of course.
+- You need the 32-bit version of Inkscape.
 - Depending on your operating system some extra software is required, see the specific instructions below.